Running LLM Models in a Cluster Environment

 Starting transcription process...

-Constructed file path: /cluster/work/users/your_user_name/llmTest/data/sample_irish.wav
+Constructed file path: /cluster/work/users/your_username/llmTest/data/harvard.wav

 Initializing the processor and model...